tjyfe2/qetwyrwrwjth/EIPS/eip-1.md

 ### EIP numbers

 When referring to an EIP by number, it should be written in the hyphenated form `EIP-X` where `X` is the EIP's assigned number.
+If the EIP is in the ERC category, it should be referenced `ERC-X`.

 ### RFC 2119 and RFC 8174